 Q: Are underwires required for high support?

-A: No. Proper panel tension and elastic control can replace hardware.
+No. Proper panel tension and elastic engineering can deliver strong support without underwires.

 Q: Should every colorway be tested?

-A: Yes.
-Elastic and dye behave differently under stretch.
+Yes.
+Different dyes and fabric finishes can behave differently under stretch.